HackWidMaddy/OpenCodex/README.md

 ## License

 This repository is licensed under the [Apache-2.0 License](LICENSE).
-Codex is an open source project originally released by OpenAI; this build adds community provider integration work on top of that codebase.
+Codex is an open source project originally released by OpenAI; OpenCodex adds community provider integration work on top of that codebase.